 Whether you apply with a paper application or online, use the appropriate FAFSA School Code (AVC FAFSA School Code 001113) for all of the schools you are considering.

 Fill out the California Dream Act Application (CADAA)

 You must fill out the California Dream Act Application (CADAA).
-You may apply with a paper application or online.
+You may apply with a paper application or online at csac.ca.gov